-Effective communication between an administering authority and its Fund employers reduces errors, improves efficiency and leads to good working relationships.
+Effective communication between the Fund and its employers reduces errors, improves efficiency, and leads to good working relationships.
+The day-to-day communication with employers will be supported by Hampshire Pensions Services with sign off from London Borough of Hillingdon on key areas of communication.
 The main means of communication with employers are outlined below.